 For you, it is not possible to research every security in the debt fund before investing.
 You rely on credit ratings given by credit rating agencies such as Crisil, Care etc.

 Do note you cannot take these ratings on face value.
 There have been umpteen examples where the rating agencies have been caught on the wrong foot.
 Sub-prime crisis in 2008 is a prominent example.
 Closer home too, credit rating agencies have erred.
 IL&FS has the highest credit rating in August 2018 and it defaulted on its payment a few weeks later.

 Moreover, the fact that the borrower pays for the ratings may compromise the judgement of the credit rating agencies.
-The rating agency will think twice before giving poor rating to the company.
+The rating agency will think twice before giving a poor rating to the company.
 The payments will likely stop soon after.

 The borrower with credit rating AAA is less likely to default as compared to that with rating say A. CDR stands for comparative default rate.

 None of the companies that were rated AAA by CRISIL have defaulted in the next 3 years.
 Only in 0.04% cases where the issue was rated AA defaulted (rating moved to D) in the next 1 year.